openreachtech/eslint-plugin-openreachtech/documents/rules/en/no-if-in-oneline.md

 }
 ```

-* In contrast, the advantages of writing a single `if` statement on a single line are as follows:
+* In contrast, the advangtage of writing a single `if` statement on a single line is only one thing:
   1. Fewer apparent lines of source code

 * The reader of the code is reading it sentence by sentence.
 If one preferred to reduce the number of physical lines of source code, it would be a superior notation to concatenate all statements with `;` and write them on a single line, but this is not the case.